Robert Halfon

-Robert Henry Halfon (/ˈhælfɒn/; born 22 March 1969) is a British Conservative Party politician, the Member of Parliament (MP) for Harlow since 2010.
+Robert Henry Halfon (/ˈhælfɒn/; born 22 March 1969) is a British Conservative Party politician and was the Member of Parliament (MP) for Harlow from 2010 to 2024.

 Halfon was formerly a researcher for Conservative MPs, including as Chief of Staff to Shadow Chancellor of the Exchequer Oliver Letwin.
 He was also the political director of Conservative Friends of Israel.
-He was elected to the British House of Commons for Harlow at the 2010 general election.
-He was re-elected in 2015, 2017, and 2019.
+He was elected to the House of Commons as MP for Harlow at the 2010 general election.

 Halfon attended Prime Minister David Cameron's Cabinet from May 2015 and July 2016 as Minister without portfolio and Deputy Chairman of the Conservative Party.
 He served in Prime Minister Theresa May's government as Minister of State for Skills at the Department for Education from July 2016 to June 2017.
 After returning to the backbenches, Halfon chaired the House of Commons Education Select Committee from July 2017 to October 2022, when he was appointed Minister of State for Skills, Apprenticeships and Higher Education by Prime Minister Rishi Sunak.

-Early life
+Early life and education

-Robert Henry Halfon was born in the Westminster district of London on 22 March 1969, and grew up in London's Hampstead area.
+Robert Halfon was born in Westminster, London, on 22 March 1969, and grew up in Hampstead.
 His mother, Jennifer, is of Ashkenazi Jewish descent.
 His Libyan Jewish father, Clement, is Orthodox and comes from a Sephardic family; he now lives in Israel.
 Halfon's paternal grandfather, Renato Halfon, was an Italian Jewish clothing manufacturer living in Libya until he was forced to leave in 1968, after which he joined Clement in England.

-Halfon was educated at Highgate School and the University of Exeter, graduating with a BA in Politics and MA in Russian politics and Eastern European politics.
-Alongside David Burrowes, Sajid Javid, and Tim Montgomerie, he was a leading member of Exeter University Conservative Association and helped to turn it from social to political activities.
-In 1991, he took the issue of compulsory membership of the National Union of Students to the European Court of Human Rights, which decided his application was manifestly ill-founded.
+Halfon was privately educated at Highgate School and then studied at the University of Exeter, graduating with a BA in Politics and an MA in Russian politics and Eastern European politics.
+Alongside David Burrowes, Sajid Javid, and Tim Montgomerie, he was a leading member of the Exeter University Conservative Association and helped to turn it from social to political activities.
+In 1991, he took the issue of compulsory membership of the National Union of Students (NUS) to the European Court of Human Rights, which decided that his application was manifestly ill-founded.
+NUS is a confederate association consisting of students' unions as members, not individual students.